eclipse-thingweb/node-wot/README.md

 -   CBOR :heavy_check_mark:
 -   EXI :timer_clock:

-Don't you find your preferred MediaType?
+Can't find your preferred MediaType?
 More codecs can be easily added by implementing `ContentCodec` interface.
 Read more in the [Documentation](#documentation) section.

 ## No time for explanations - show me a running example!